The Godfather: Casting

 Puzo was first to show interest in having Marlon Brando portray Don Vito Corleone by sending a letter to Brando in which he stated Brando was the "only actor who can play the Godfather".
 Despite Puzo's wishes, the executives at Paramount were against having Brando, partly because of the poor performance of his recent films and also his short temper.
 Brando was hesitant about getting back into acting, but his secretary Alice Marchak persuaded him to audition.
-Coppola favored Brando or Laurence Olivier for the role, but Olivier's agent refused the role claiming Olivier was sick; however, Olivier went on to star in Sleuth later that year.
+Coppola favored Brando or Laurence Olivier for the role, and Olivier's agent refused the role claiming Olivier was sick; however, Olivier went on to star in Sleuth later that year.
 Evans pushed for either Carlo Ponti or Ernest Borgnine to receive the part.
 Bluhdorn proposed Charles Bronson for the role.
 Others considered were George C. Scott, Richard Conte (who was ultimately cast as Don Barzini), Raf Vallone, Anthony Quinn and Orson Welles.
 Welles met with Puzo and tried to convince him that he was right for the role.

 After months of debate between Coppola and Paramount over Brando, the two finalists for the role were Borgnine and Brando; Paramount president Stanley Jaffe required Brando to perform a screen test.
 Coppola did not want to offend Brando and stated that he needed to test equipment in order to set up the screen test at Brando's California residence.
 For make-up, Brando stuck cotton balls in his cheeks, put shoe polish in his hair to darken it, and rolled his collar.
 Coppola placed Brando's audition tape in the middle of the videos of the audition tapes as the Paramount executives watched them.
 The executives were impressed with Brando's efforts and allowed Coppola to cast Brando for the role if Brando accepted a lower salary and put up a bond to ensure he would not cause any delays in production.
 Brando earned $1.6 million from a net participation deal.